newton.sensors.SensorContact#

 Update the contact sensor readings based on the provided state and contacts.

-Computes world-frame transforms for all sensing objects and evaluates contact forces (total and/or per-counterpart, depending on sensor configuration).
+Computes world-frame transforms for all sensing objects and evaluates contact forces and their friction (tangential) components (total and/or per-counterpart, depending on sensor configuration).

 - Parameters: